You already have a passion to help those in need. Develop the skills to change more lives with our CSWE-accredited, online MSW program.

 Walden University’s Master of Social Work (MSW) program is accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE's Commission on Accreditation is responsible for developing accreditation standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

-Choose from three degree completion options (Standard, Accelerated, and Advanced Standing) to align with your schedule, as well as four start dates throughout the year.
+Choose from three degree completion options that match your goals and schedule, as well as four start dates throughout the year.

 The Master of Social Work (MSW) program prepares scholar-practitioners who demonstrate culturally responsive ethical, evidence-based practice with individuals, families, groups, organizations, and communities.
 The curriculum emphasizes cultural humility within a strengths-based, generalist intervention model and provides advanced clinical skills needed for specialized practice.
 The program prepares students to be change agents within and beyond their local communities and to advocate for social justice on behalf of diverse populations, with particular attention to people who are vulnerable and/or oppressed.

 Graduates of Walden’s online master’s in social work program will be prepared to:

 Now is the time to pursue your passion for helping others.
 According to the Bureau of Labor Statistics, demand for social work professionals is expected to increase 16% by 2026—much faster than the national average for all occupations.1 This is particularly true for clinical social workers.

 An estimated 109,700 social work jobs will be available through 2026, with the areas of healthcare, mental health, and substance abuse experiencing the most growth.1

 Open exciting new doors in your professional journey with a master’s in social work degree from Walden.
 Social work professionals with graduate degrees are sought by employers nationwide in industries such as healthcare, education, and human services.